What is the Australian Virtual Assistants Conference?

 In 2002 Anita became one of the first in Australia to be awarded with the post nominal of Accredited Office Professional (AOP) and in 2003 was awarded a Master Virtual Assistant (MVA).
 Anita also won the 2003 AIOP (Australian Institute of Office Professionals) Award of Excellence.
 In 2006, Anita received the AIOP President’s Award for Excellence and was nominated for the National Award of Excellence and in 2011 Anita was nominated for the Thomas Leonard International Virtual Assistant of Distinction Award (IVAD)

 Anita was one of the founding steering committee members for OIVAC (Online Internationals Virtual Assistants Convention), founding Committee Member of the A4VB Au (Australian Chapter of the Alliance for Virtual Businesses) and Moderator on Virtual Assistants International Group (VAIG), as well as being a member on various online forums and groups.

 Australian Virtual Assistants Association (AVAA).
 AVAA is a not for profit organisation developed for the Virtual Assistant industry in Australia.
 We are your voice for the industry and have the industry at heart.
 AVAC is just one of the many benefits that AVAA will bring to the industry here in Australia.
 Stay turned for more details.

 AVAC was successful and so wonderful to see everyone there.
 Thank you so much for coming!

-Here is just some of the feedback we got from delegates in 2016.
+Here is just some of the feedback we got from delegates.

 As a first time attendee at AVAC I was really impressed with the quality of the speakers & the content that each provided.
 I was also grateful for the warmth of all the attendees.
 Looking forward to attending many more.
 Sharon Baillie, AVAC 2016